M0NsTeRRR/homelabv3-infra/docs/guide/proxmox/index.md

 ## How to enable Proxmox ACME ?

-In this guide we will see how to enable proxmox ACME with vault.
+In this guide we will see how to enable proxmox ACME with openbao.
-This guide assume vault PKI is already setup using the ansible role from this repository.
+This guide assume openbao PKI is already setup using the ansible role from this repository.
-This guide also assume that your proxmox server trust the vault PKI.
+This guide also assume that your proxmox server trust the openbao PKI.

 - `email_account` with your email account (not used)
-- `vault_acme_url` like `https://openbao.unicornafk.fr:8200/v1/pki/acme/directory`
+- `openbao_acme_url` like `https://openbao.unicornafk.fr:8200/v1/pki/acme/directory`
 - `proxmox_domains` it's a list of domains separated by `;` like `server.unicornafk.fr;server1.unicornafk.fr`.
 As we are using DNS round robin (recommended way to get cluster metrics) on proxmox exporter we must have an entry matching that record `server.unicornafk.fr`

 Execute the following steps :